jaxon-php/jaxon-website/pages/03.docs/01.usage/02.configuration/docs.en.md

 template: jaxon
 ---

-The behavior of the Jaxon library can be changed using an extended set of configuration options.
+The behavior of the Jaxon library can be changed using its configuration options.

-The function `$jaxon->setOption($name, $value)` allows to set the value of a configuration option, while the function `$jaxon->getOption($name)` allows to read the value of an option.
+The `$jaxon->setOption($name, $value)` function allows to set the value of a configuration option, while the `$jaxon->getOption($name)` function allows to read its value.

 #### Configuration files